BKinya/Android-FAQ/README.md

 Nonetheless, prepare for the job search.
 Build apps to show what you are able to do.
 Have them on GitHub and/or publish them on Play Store.

-Write content...
+Write content, work on projects ...
 Check [how to get an Android Developer role](#getting-android-role) section for more tips.

 ### GDE Questions
 Google Developer Experts is a global community of experienced developers who love to share their knowledge and passion with others.

+Check out this [feature with Madona](https://twitter.com/AndroidDev/status/1666133599039500307?s=20) as she shares about her GDE journey.

-Check the [docs](https://developers.google.com/community/experts) to learn about the community, who can join and the application process.
+Check out the [docs](https://developers.google.com/community/experts) to learn about the community, who can join and the application process.

 ### Technical Writing
-How do I get started?
-Why?
-What to write about?
-How to structure my articles
+Technical writing is writing about technology, any writing to provide technical information.

+To get started, pick a topic in your area of specialization, for instance Android development, and write about it.
+It could be something new you learnt, how you fixed a bug, a guide how to a given API in your app among others.

+Check out this article:  [Technical Writing: How Do I Get Better at it](https://harunwangereka.medium.com/technical-writing-how-do-i-get-better-at-it-4af86aa49a38) by Harun Wangereka to learn how to get better at it.

+There is no one right way to structure your articles.
+But always ensure correctness in your articles.
+Your articles ought to be comprehensive.
+You mighty not be able to cover everything but try as much as possible to cover important parts of the topic you are writing about.
+And be concise.

+Great articles are organised for readers to easily follow through.
+You'd start with general to specific topics, or start from basic to advanced topics.
+You are telling a story with the article.

 ### Mentorship and Communities
 Mentorship is a learning relationship between an experienced person and someone who **wants to grow**.
 With a healthy mentoring relationship, both parties gain, not just the mentee. ~[Growing as a Mobile Engineer](https://www.mobileatscale.com/growing.html).

-Mentees.
-Do not ask, "Will you be my mentor?".
-If you ask the answer is probably no. So shift your thinking from "If I get a mentor, I'll excel" to "If I excel, I will get a mentor".
+Mentees, do not ask, "Will you be my mentor?".
+If you ask, the answer is probably no. Shift your thinking from "If I get a mentor, I'll excel" to "If I excel, I will get a mentor".
 Mentorship relationships start with a mutual connection -- and mentors often select protégés based on their performance and potential. ~[Lean In For Graduates](https://www.amazon.com/Lean-Graduates-Chapters-Including-Negotiate/dp/0385353677)

 Start working on something.
-Start learning,  working on that project, writing that article etc. You'll find many people willing to guide you along the way.
+Start learning,  working on a project, writing that article etc. You'll find many people willing to help you along the way.

+Reach out for help, when you need assistance.
 For instance, If you get stuck coz of a bug, reach out for help.
-There are numerous amazing developers in developer communities willing to help you.
+There are many amazing developers in developer communities willing to help you.
 This is one of the ways to find mentors.

 And Join developer communities.
 To learn, to network.